lohit3050/kurukshetra-Arjuna/README.md

 4. **Output**: The system displays the recommended crops along with their predicted price trends.

 - we have choosen two models for this project.
+- 1st model is for the crop recommendation model we are planning for ensembling model (not yet finalised).
+- 2nd model is for the crop price prediction we are planning for the time series model (not yet finalised).